CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{</note>}}

-In Git, we create different versions of a project over time by creating a **commit**.
+In Git, we create different versions of a project over time by creating **commits**.

 A **commit** is a snapshot of our project at a particular point in time.
 You can also think of a **commit** as a particular version of a project.